Upendhar10/Frontend-Dev-ReactJS/01-Inception/Notes.md

 ## Library Vs Framework

-- A library is a collection of packages that perform specific operations whereas, a framework contains the basic flow and architecture of an application.
+- A library is a collection of packages that perform specific operations whereas, a framework contains the basic workflow and architecture of an application.
 - The major difference between them is the complexity.

+  - A library is a collection of prewritten code that can be used to simplify tasks.
-  - Libraries contain a number of methods that a developer can just call whenever they write code.
+  - It provides numerious methods that a developer can just execute as per their requirements.
-  - The framework provides the flow of a software application and tells the developer, what it needs and calls the code provided by the developer as required.
+  - Frameworks make development easier by providing a common platform from which developers can control most of the software development process.
+They states the developer, what it needs and executes the code provided by the developer as required.
   - ReactJs is a library and Express is a Framework.

+- For example :

+  - Library is like building your home from the ground up.
+The house can be made in any style you prefer and the rooms can be arranged and decorated however you like.
+  - Framework, on the other hand, is like buying a new home.
+The house is already built, so you don’t have to worry about building problems, but you can’t choose how the rooms are arranged.

 - please refer to this [article.](https://www.interviewbit.com/blog/framework-vs-library/)